nsrr/medina-2022-documentation/pages/README.md

 > The Medina 2022 work was supported by the JEDI award from the Life Science Editors foundation and K01NS104172 from NIH/NINDS to Peixoto L. The National Sleep Research Resource was supported by the U.S. National Institutes of Health, National Heart Lung and Blood Institute (R24 HL114473, 75N92019R002).

 ## Changelog

+*August 2025*
+- Add EDF versions of the signal raw data

 *May 2025*